reverentgeek/okta.github.io/_source/_posts/2018-11-27-first-router-node-express.md

 This tells Express to use [Handlebars](https://handlebarsjs.com) (`hbs`) as a view engine.
 It uses Node's built-in `path` to tell it the directory containing the views.
 The `/` path is told to render the page using `index.hbs`, which will put the `content` in a paragraph (`p`) tag.

 To make sure Express has templates to render, create a new folder called `views`, then create a new file in there called `layout.hbs`.
-When you tell Express to render a view, it will first render `layout.hbs` and put the content of the view inside the `{{{body}}}` tag.
+When you tell Express to render a view, it will first render `layout.hbs` and put the content of the view inside the {% raw %}`{{{body}}}`{% endraw %} tag.
 This lets you set up a skeleton for the app.
 Here's some basic HTML using [Bootstrap](https://getbootstrap.com/) that will give you some nice styling without needing to write any CSS.
 This will also render the `title` passed into the context in your `/` route.

 **views/layout.hbs**
+{% raw %}
 ```hbs
 <!doctype html>
 <html lang="en">